You need help choosing a career, but first you want to make sure you know how to choose a career coach.

 Look for a coach who treats assessment tools with a grain of salt and doesn’t rely on them as their system.

-6. The career coach has no or few testimonials on their website
+RED FLAG 6: The career coach has no or few testimonials

-If a coach as no or few testimonials, it may mean that they’ve worked with no or few clients.
+If a coach has few testimonials, it may mean that they’ve worked with few clients.
 Not what you’re after!

 You want to work with an experienced professional, and testimonials, case studies, or client success stories demonstrate that this isn’t their first rodeo.